 Subsidiaries are all entities (including structured entities) over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-The Group derecognises the assets and liabilities of the former subsidiary from the consolidated statement of financial position from the date that control ceases.
+They are deconsolidated from the date that control ceases.

-The acquisition method of accounting is used to account for business combinations by the Group (refer to Note 5).
+The acquisition method of accounting is used to account for business combinations by the Group (refer to Note 5(ii)).